If you would prefer to mail or fax the form below, please click here to download it.

 Please read the following Confidentiality Agreement.
 By completing the form below and clicking “Agree and Submit”, you agree to the terms and conditions of the Confidentiality Agreement.

 - General.
-In connection with the evaluation or pursuit of a potential or existing business transaction between the parties regarding practice purchase or sale opportunities (including identities of potential purchasers or sellers), potential associate candidates, and/or associateship opportunities, each as may be presented by HSPPT (each of the foregoing, and collectively, the “Permitted Use”), HSPPT may from time to time disclose to the Receiving Party (either directly or through one or more third parties) certain Confidential Information as defined below.
+In connection with the evaluation or pursuit of a potential or existing business transaction between the parties regarding practice purchase or sale opportunities (including identities of potential purchasers or sellers), potential associate candidates, and/or associateship opportunities, each as may be presented by HSDPT (each of the foregoing, and collectively, the “Permitted Use”), HSDPT may from time to time disclose to the Receiving Party (either directly or through one or more third parties) certain Confidential Information as defined below.

 - Confidential Information.
-“Confidential Information” means information of any type or form (whether visual, written, oral, electronic, photographic, or otherwise) disclosed in connection with the Permitted Use (either intentionally or unintentionally) by HSPPT or one of its affiliates or Representatives (as defined below) or a third party to the Receiving Party or one of its affiliates or Representatives, regardless of whether such information is marked or indicated as being confidential.
+“Confidential Information” means information of any type or form (whether visual, written, oral, electronic, photographic, or otherwise) disclosed in connection with the Permitted Use (either intentionally or unintentionally) by HSDPT or one of its affiliates or Representatives (as defined below) or a third party to the Receiving Party or one of its affiliates or Representatives, regardless of whether such information is marked or indicated as being confidential.
 Confidential Information includes, but is not limited to, all information of a financial, business, marketing, sales, operational, organizational, personnel, patient, or legal nature.

-Confidential Information shall not, however, include any information that, as shown by competent proof (i) is publicly known or generally available in the public domain prior to the time of disclosure by HSPPT to the Receiving Party, (ii) becomes publicly known or generally available in the public domain after disclosure by HSPPT to the Receiving Party through no action or inaction of the Receiving Party, (iii) is already in the possession of the Receiving Party at the time of disclosure by HSPPT as shown by the Receiving Party’s written or electronic records existing immediately prior to the time of such disclosure, (iv) is obtained by the Receiving Party from a third party that may lawfully disclose such information without breaching any obligation of confidentiality applicable to such third party or (v) is independently developed by the Receiving Party without use of or reference to HSPPT’s Confidential Information (as shown by the Receiving Party’s independent contemporaneous written records).
+Confidential Information shall not, however, include any information that, as shown by competent proof (i) is publicly known or generally available in the public domain prior to the time of disclosure by HSDPT to the Receiving Party, (ii) becomes publicly known or generally available in the public domain after disclosure by HSDPT to the Receiving Party through no action or inaction of the Receiving Party, (iii) is already in the possession of the Receiving Party at the time of disclosure by HSDPT as shown by the Receiving Party’s written or electronic records existing immediately prior to the time of such disclosure, (iv) is obtained by the Receiving Party from a third party that may lawfully disclose such information without breaching any obligation of confidentiality applicable to such third party or (v) is independently developed by the Receiving Party without use of or reference to HSDPT’s Confidential Information (as shown by the Receiving Party’s independent contemporaneous written records).

 - Non-disclosure; Non-use.
 Except as expressly permitted by this Agreement otherwise, the Receiving Party agrees to and shall not disclose or use any Confidential Information for any purpose other than in connection with the Permitted Use.
 Notwithstanding the foregoing, the Receiving Party may disclose Confidential Information to its employees, officers, directors, agents, and advisors (including attorneys, accountants, consultants, and financial advisors) (collectively, “Representatives”) to whom such disclosure is reasonably necessary in furtherance of the Permitted Use.
 The Receiving Party shall take all appropriate action to ensure that its Representatives comply with all obligations under this Agreement as if such persons or entities had been parties to this Agreement.

 - Maintenance of Confidentiality.
-The Receiving Party shall protect and maintain the secrecy of the Confidential Information of HSPPT using measures at least as protective as those it takes to protect its own confidential information, but in any event using at least reasonable measures.
-The Receiving Party acknowledges that both (i) the fact that the parties are discussing a potential or existing business transaction and (ii) the status and content of such discussions are confidential, and shall not be disclosed by the Receiving Party or its Representatives to any third party without the prior written consent of HSPPT (except that the Receiving Party may disclose such information to the same extent and subject to the same limitations hereunder that it may disclose Confidential Information hereunder).
+The Receiving Party shall protect and maintain the secrecy of the Confidential Information of HSDPT using measures at least as protective as those it takes to protect its own confidential information, but in any event using at least reasonable measures.
+The Receiving Party acknowledges that both (i) the fact that the parties are discussing a potential or existing business transaction and (ii) the status and content of such discussions are confidential, and shall not be disclosed by the Receiving Party or its Representatives to any third party without the prior written consent of HSDPT (except that the Receiving Party may disclose such information to the same extent and subject to the same limitations hereunder that it may disclose Confidential Information hereunder).

 - No Obligation/Warranty.
 Nothing in this Agreement shall obligate either party to proceed with any transaction or other business activities between them or to provide or disclose any Confidential Information, and each party reserves the right in its sole discretion to terminate the discussions or other activities contemplated by this Agreement or the Permitted Use.
-All Confidential Information is provided “as is,” and HSPPT makes no representations or warranties (either express or implied) of any kind with respect to any Confidential Information.
-HSPPT shall have no liability to the Receiving Party relating to or resulting from any errors, inaccuracies, or omissions in the Confidential Information.
+All Confidential Information is provided “as is,” and HSDPT makes no representations or warranties (either express or implied) of any kind with respect to any Confidential Information.
+HSDPT shall have no liability to the Receiving Party relating to or resulting from any errors, inaccuracies, or omissions in the Confidential Information.
 Receiving Party has the sole responsibility to conduct its own due diligence prior to any transaction in connection with the Permitted Use.

 - Owner’s Permission to Contact Staff.
-If HSPPT in connection with a Permitted Use refers the Receiving Party to an owner of a professional practice, the Receiving Party shall not contact any staff member of such practice without such owner’s express written permission.
+If HSDPT in connection with a Permitted Use refers the Receiving Party to an owner of a professional practice, the Receiving Party shall not contact any staff member of such practice without such owner’s express written permission.

 - Term.
 This Agreement shall govern all communications between the parties, and the obligations hereunder with respect to Confidential Information shall survive for so long as such information is considered Confidential Information hereunder.